Construction Industry Scheme (CIS)

 How does a Contractor calculate what CIS tax to deduct from a Subcontractor?

-Contractors are required to verify subcontractors and this verification provides the CIS tax rate that the subcontractor should be deducted at (rates are 30%, 20%, or 0%).
+Contractors are required to verify subcontractors with HMRC and this verification provides the CIS tax rate that the subcontractor should be deducted at (rates are 30%, 20%, or 0%).

 This CIS tax rate is applied to the labour element (and non-qualifying materials) stated on the invoice provided by the subcontractor.